 There has never been a better time to get involved in the British craft industries.
-Whether you’re thinking about launching your own business in 2018 or you’re simply looking to broaden your horizons and master a new hobby in your free time, we’ve rounded up the biggest crafting trends for 2018, and scouted out the best ways to learn them in the UK.
+Whether you’re thinking about launching your own business or you’re simply looking to broaden your horizons and master a new hobby in your free time, we’ve rounded up the biggest crafting trends for 2019, and scouted out the best ways to learn them in the UK.

 If you haven’t worked on a collage since you were plastering your walls with pictures meticulously cut from the pages of Top of the Pops magazine in your teenage years, now could be the time to rediscover an old skill.

 Best place to learn: London.
-Collage is tipped to make a comeback in 2018, with numerous arts courses cropping up across London, from Central St Martins’ ‘Contemporary Collage’ short course to two-hour sessions at indie East London studios that will set you back little more than the price of your morning coffee and croissant.
+Collage hasmade a comeback in 2018, with numerous arts courses cropping up across London, such as the Central St Martins’ ‘Contemporary Collage’ short course.

 Finger Knitting & Arm Knitting